Sidge4real/typescript-javascript-module-demo/readme.md

 - install recommended node or if using previous version install that one here: https://nodejs.org/en
 - use tsc and typescript globally on your computer by using command in bash or powershell and use **npm install -g typescript**
 - install ts-node globally on your computer: **npm install -g ts-node**, also be found here: https://typestrong.org/ts-node/docs/installation/
-## license
-There's no copyright or license or other needed for a simple project, created in 15 minutes (with research)